pantheon-systems/documentation/source/content/guides/wordpress-pantheon/08-wp-security.md

 1. Log in to your WordPress admin in a development environment.
 2. Update core, themes, and plugins as needed.
-3. Quick check to see if everything is functioning normally: If so, commit changes.
+3. Check to see if everything is functioning normally: If so, commit changes.
 If not, troubleshoot.
 4. Deploy code to your Test environment, syncing your Live content and settings down to Test.
 5. Test the site thoroughly, making sure your content and configuration is fully functional with the new code.
 If it looks good, push to Live.
 If not, sync back to Dev for more troubleshooting.

 ### Automatic Updates

 Of course, doing manual updates can be a chore, especially if you're managing more than one site.
-Most organizations that do this use [Custom Upstreams](/guides/custom-upstream) that include favored plugins, custom plugins, a base theme, etc. The goal with this setup is to be able to update that shared codebase and then have all of the sites based on that site receive the updates automatically.
+Most organizations that do this use [Custom Upstreams](/guides/custom-upstream) that include favored plugins, custom plugins, a base theme, etc. This allows you to update that shared codebase and then have all of the sites based on that site receive the updates automatically.

-While custom upstreams and a shared codebase will help, adding automation and scripting to the mix will get you even further.
+While Custom Upstreams will help, adding automation and scripting to the mix will get you even further.
 The ideal system would detect available updates, deploy them to a testing environment, test them, and give a report back to a human indicating that the site has updates ready to go.

-While it requires some upfront work from you to set up, the basic ingredients are ready for you to work with.
 Our [Terminus command line tool]( /terminus/) allows you to manage everything you can do in our administrative interface by script.
-Pair it with [WP-0CLI](https://pantheon.io/docs/wp-cli/)—and add in our [Quicksilver hooks](https://pantheon.io/docs/quicksilver/) to trigger testing and you're on your way to a truly powerful combination of best practices AND convenience.
+Pair it with [WP-0CLI](https://pantheon.io/docs/wp-cli/) and add in our [Quicksilver hooks](https://pantheon.io/docs/quicksilver/) to trigger testing, and you're on your way.

 [Pixotech has a nice writeup](http://www.pixotech.com/automating-pluginmodule-updates-on-pantheon/) on their process that does just this, and our own Andrew Taylor has a [fantastic script for doing all of this plus visual regression testing](https://pantheon.io/blog/automating-security-updates-scalewpio) on Pantheon.